JanssenProject/jans/docs/admin/reference/database/mysql-ops.md

   - LDAP to MySQL Migration Script
 ---

+Below operations require to log into mysql workspace first with command: `mysql`

 ### **Change password for user `jans`** :

 *  `ALTER USER 'jans'@'localhost' IDENTIFIED BY 'TopSecret';`